-The cost for the home appraisal is generally between $500 – 800 to cover the appraiser’s time inspecting the house, taking pictures, drawing a layout, measuring the square footage, and doing a valuation analysis based on comparables and rebuild costs.
+The cost for the home appraisal is generally between $500 – 800.
+It covers the appraiser's time inspecting the house, taking pictures, drawing a layout, measuring the square footage, and doing a valuation analysis based on comparables and rebuild costs.

-My appraiser spent about 40 minutes getting all the information he needed before telling me he’d get back to me in about a week with the results.
-While he gathered the information, I asked him questions about the health of the real estate market, how busy he was, and what the city records reflected as my home’s official square footage.
+My appraiser spent about 40 minutes getting all the information he needed.
+He then said me he'd get back to me in about a week with the results.
+While he gathered the information, I asked him questions about the health of the real estate market.
+I was also curious to know how busy he was to get a pulse of the market.
+Finally, I asked him what the city assessors office had as the official square footage of my home.

 Never Update Your City Property Records

-I was annoyed the city had not updated my home’s official square footage after my home expansion in 2015.
-After all, I had paid the city a permit fee to legally knock down an old bathroom and expand my home’s living area by 200+ square feet.
+I was annoyed the city had not updated my home's official square footage after my home expansion in 2015.
+After all, I had paid the city a permit fee to legally knock down an old bathroom.
+I then legally expanded my home's living area by 200+ square feet.

 If they weren't properly updating my 3R report, why did I bother getting a permit?

 Someday, I may want to sell my home.
 And if the official record says my home is smaller than it actually is, the online estimates will be off and I won't be able to list my home's official size on the MLS or in my marketing literature without a disclaimer.

 Having to explain to potential buyers that my home really is 200+ square feet larger than official records would be a real pain.
 Buyers might feel like I am pulling a fast one on them.
 In reality, it's my city's lack of proper record keeping that's the problem.
 An accurate home square footage matters.